srlinuxamericas/ac2-clab/30-registry/README.md

 <https://registry.wrkshpz.net>

-using the `admin` user and the password available in your workshop handout.
+using the `autoconuser` user and the password available in your workshop handout.

-When logged in as `admin` you can created users, repositories, browse the registry contents and many more.
 Managing the harbor registry is out of the scope of this workshop.

 ## Pushing images to the registry

-We will push one of the images that we've built in the previous section to the registry effectively saving it and making it available and reusable to other users who have access to this registry.
+***FOR REFERENCE ONLY***

+This section is for reference only and you are not required to do this on your VM.

 ### 1 Logging in to the registry